For the most part, picking up a prescription is a fairly straightforward process.

 Let’s look at the process to pick up a prescription as well as what the pharmacy requires for somebody to pick up a prescription on another patient’s behalf.

 Picking Up Prescriptions

 To be clear, when we say “picking up a prescription” or “filling a prescription”, we’re specifically talking about picking up medication on somebody else’s behalf at the pharmacy.

 In other words, the prescription has been written for a patient already.

 We do not mean getting a physician to write a prescription for somebody else.
 Doctors only write prescriptions for their specific patients.

-Generally, the process to pick up a prescription for yourself is simple.
+Generally, the process of picking up a prescription for yourself is simple.

-- Doctor sends prescription to the pharmacy electronically, through fax, or writes a paper prescription for the patient.
+- The doctor sends the prescription to the pharmacy electronically, through fax, or writes a paper prescription for the patient.

-- Patient goes to the pharmacy to pick up prescription.
+- The patient goes to the pharmacy to pick up a prescription.

-- Pharmacy fills prescription, and charges patient for the medication.
+- Pharmacy fills prescriptions and charges patients for the medication.

 Most pharmacies will only require the patient’s name, date of birth, and valid form of payment to pick up a prescription.
 However, some medications, for example, controlled medication, will require a valid ID.

 How Long Do You Have To Pick Up